FindoraNetwork/rosetta-sdk-go/CONTRIBUTING.md

 ## Code of Conduct

 All interactions with this project follow our [Code of Conduct](https://github.com/coinbase/code-of-conduct).
 By participating, you are expected to honor this code.
-Violators can be banned from further participation in this project, or potentially all Coinbase projects.
+Violators can be banned from further participation in this project, or potentially all Findora projects.

 ## How to Contribute